How to Configure WebGPU Adapter Limits for Large GeoJSON

 Spatial data ingestion should never block the primary render queue.
 Route topology simplification, bounding volume computation, and spatial indexing through dedicated compute pipelines before feeding results into the rasterization stage.
 The architectural split defined in WebGPU Compute vs Render Pipeline Fundamentals ensures that heavy coordinate transformations execute asynchronously without stalling frame pacing.
 Configure separate GPUBindGroupLayout instances for compute preprocessing and vertex/index buffer uploads, using storage buffers for intermediate results and uniform buffers for camera/view matrices.

 Device initialization must account for browser fallback routing and validation layer overhead.
-Enable nonGuaranteedFeatures and nonGuaranteedLimits only when explicitly required, as aggressive feature requests can force software fallbacks on integrated GPUs.
+Only request features and limits that are genuinely required; aggressive requests can trigger device creation failures on hardware that reports lower limits.
 Wrap device creation in a try/catch block and implement a tiered fallback strategy: hardware WebGPU → WebGL2 with instanced rendering → canvas-based vector tiling.

 let device;